karlospn/testing-entra-app-registration-process-using-terraform/README.md

 - The issuer should match your Entra ID tenant, formatted as: https://login.microsoftonline.com/{tenant-id}/v2.0"
 - The audience should match the client ID of the Payments API.
 - It must have a "Reader" role, as Jane is assigned the "Reader" role in the Payments API.
-If you log in as John, you will possess an "Admin" role instead of a "Reader" role."
+If you log in as John, you will possess an "Admin" role instead of a "Reader" role.